Bira/octopus-carnival/_drafts/lphr-scene-01.md

 is actually a mistake on my part (3 silvers is $60, she earned $15).
 But I'm letting that stand.

 This is where it might get fun.
-Jade will attempt to Rable-Rouse, and organize the crowd so that they can protest with one voice.
+Jade will attempt to Rabble-Rouse, and organize the crowd so that they can protest with one voice.
 Rosalia on the other hand will silence the lulzers and fascists.